 My training leading to the show is pretty much what I follow all year.
 I love breaking down the bodyparts so I am working one part per day except I may train biceps with triceps.

 That works best for me and I keep my reps the same no more than 12.
-The only adjustments I make is the weight.
+The only adjustment I make is the weight.

 Train Anyone, Anywhere in the World.